-Choosing the best VR headset isn’t necessarily complicated, but companies are continuously reinventing the concept of virtual reality.
-Each headset will provide the best VR games on PC with a different flavour of immersion, and the most expensive option isn’t necessarily the best.
+Choosing the best VR headset isn’t necessarily complicated, but companies like Meta and Valve are continuously reinventing the concept of virtual reality.
+Each headset will provide the best VR games on PC with a different flavor of immersion, and the most expensive option isn’t necessarily the best.
 So, to help you get on your virtual feet, we’ve tested a bunch of VR headsets in an attempt to make the murky waters of the metaverse a little clearer.

 Here are the best VR headset options:

-- Meta Quest 2 – our favourite VR headset
+- Meta Quest 3 – our favorite VR headset

 - Pico 4 – a great Meta Quest 2 alternative